-The school was graded as 'Outstanding' by OFSTED following an inspection in 2011 and was rated as 'Good' in 2014 under the newer framework.
+The school has been graded as either 'Good' or 'Outstanding' by Ofsted for the 13 years that the current headteacher has run the school.
+Our latest report, published in April 2018, is our most positive report to date and really does capture the 'special ethos' of our happy school.
 We are all very proud of this achievement and continue to work to find further ways to increase the opportunities for children who attend our school whilst ensuring that the needs and wellbeing of our children remain at the forefront.